“Railway Stations in New Zealand’s Landscapes”. ISBN 978-927329-20-7. $20.00. Postage free within NZ Overseas postage charged at cost.

-Reproduced variously in half-page format and double-page spreads, the photographs illustrate a wide range of stations, from the country’s largest (Wellington) to its smallest (Ashhurst), and from some of its newest (eg Onehunga) to some of its oldest (eg Matamau).
+Reproduced variously in half-page, full page and double-page formats, the photographs illustrate a huge range of stations, from the country’s largest (Wellington) to its smallest (Ashhurst), and from some of its newest (eg Onehunga) to some of its oldest (eg Matamau).

 For some (eg Glenhope), the lines they once served have been removed.
-Kaiapoi is shown moved off-line and Lyttelton is shown before it was demolished.
+Lyttelton is shown before it was demolished.

-The landscapes depicted include Alpine (eg Arthur’s Pass), provincial town (eg Balclutha), remote rural (eg Ruru), suburban (eg Plimmerton) and metropolitan CBD (eg Auckland).
+The landscapes depicted include alpine (eg Arthur’s Pass), provincial towns (eg Balclutha), rural (eg Ruru), suburban (eg Plimmerton) and CBD (eg Auckland).